 Learn How Best to Compost in the Desert

 Composting in New Mexico has its special challenges.
-Composting in the Desert is our new flyer specifically about composting in our part of the world.
+Composting in the Desert is our flyer specifically about composting in our part of the world, and newly revised May 2018.
 Also see Desert Composting Recommendations.
 For teachers, these materials are available on our composting handouts page.

 We Are nmcomposters.org